volodymyrhudyma/blog/content/blog/2020-12-19-boost-performance-with-react-memo.md

 export default React.memo(Projects);
 ```

-After doing this small change, open the console and check how many times does the **Projects** component render.
+After making this small change, open the console and check how often the **Projects** component is rendered.

 **Just once.**

 ## Complex Example

-We have seen a basic example with a Primitive value passed as a **date** prop.
-But what if we are about to pass an object?
+We have seen a simple example with a Primitive value passed in as a **date** prop.

+But what if we want to pass an object?

 #### UserContainer component